Wang-Bioinformatics-Lab/DataScience_Template/README.md

 ### Customizing Docker for you

 1. Update dependencies - change the requirements.txt
-1. Update your password - change "YOUR_PASSWORD" in docker-compose.yml
+1. Update your password - change "YOUR_PASSWORD" in docker-compose.yml or docker-compose-coder.yml
-1. Update the port for the server - change port 9000 to something around 9000, but not 9000 in docker-compose.yml
+1. Update the port for the server - change port 9000 to something around 9000, but not 9000 in docker-compose.yml or docker-compose-coder.yml
-1. Change the name of the container - change wanglab-jupyter in docker-compose.yml
+1. Change the name of the container - change wanglab-jupyter in docker-compose.yml or docker-compose-coder.yml

 ### Launching the Jupyter Notebook

 make jupyter-compose

+### Launching Coder

+make coder-compose

 ### Layout